seeker-ktf/ComfyUI-QueueControl/README.md

 ----or---

-If you want to install it the manual way, clone or download this repo into your ComfyUI `custom_nodes` directory:
+If you want to install it the manual way, clone or download this repo into your `ComfyUI/custom_nodes` directory:

 ```
 cd ComfyUI/custom_nodes